kalpanakorni/Text_Summarizer/README.md

-company name: codetech it solutions name: kalpana korni interid: CT04DM636 domain: Artificial Intelligence duration: 4 weeks mentor : neela santosh
+company name: codetech it solutions name: kalpana korni intern id: CT04DM636 domain: Artificial Intelligence duration: 4 weeks mentor : neela santosh

 Automatic extraction based on weighting This approach treats sentences as ordered sequences and words as ordered sequences within sentences.
 It follows four fundamental steps: o Weighting of words o Weighting of sentences o Choosing all sentences above a certain weight threshold o Ordering the selected sentences as they appear in the original article